scott-vincent/message-bus/README.md

 ## Instructions

 1. Download and install Visual Studio, .NET Core SDK, Go Lang and AWS CLI.
 2. Check that everything is installed ok.
 Some of the installers update the PATH so make sure you open a new Command Prompt window after all the installers have run.
-Run the following commands:
+Enter the following commands:
 ````
     go version
     aws --version